 Yes, it absolutely is!
 If there was only one Pioneer skill I would recommend, it would be growing your own food.
 There are so many benefits to growing a garden:

-- Nutrition – Plants develop more nutrients the longer they are left on the vine.
+- Nutrition – Plants develop more nutrients the longer they are left on the vine or in the soil.
 Commercial produce has to be harvested before it’s ripe, so the nutritional content of store-bought produce will always be inferior to the vegetables you grew and allowed to fully ripen.
 Additionally, homegrown vegetables are in their rawest form.
 The foods we get at the grocery stores go through a long process of harvesting, packaging, and shipping.
 For certain items, preservatives are added to help the food stay fresh longer, but those preservatives can be detrimental to our health.

 - Flavor – When I learned how to plant and grow strawberries, I was so disappointed when I purchased store-bought strawberries only to find they had no flavor at all.
 When growing your own food, you will immediately taste the difference between garden-fresh produce, and produce from the store.
 In fact, I have had people tell me they always hated certain vegetables until they tried them homegrown!